 You may have heard that honeybee populations in the United States are on the decline, resulting in a considerable increase in the price of local honey.
-Unless you consume a lot of honey, you may be wondering why you should care about bees.
+Unless you consume a lot of love, you may wonder why you should care about bees.
 Aren’t they just annoying pests that build nests around your home and threaten to sting your children?

-The truth is that honeybees aren’t even native to North America, but they, along with around 4,000 native species on the continent, are responsible for pollinating flowers and plants.
+The truth is that honeybees aren’t even native to North America, but they, along with around 4,000 native species, are responsible for pollinating flowers and plants.
 Without these pollinators doing their job, humans and other animals would be robbed of about half of their plant food sources.
-As a result, bees are essential to all life on earth.
+As a result, bees are essential to all life on Earth.

 Native Versus Nonnative Bees

-Native bees, such as bumblebees and orchard mason bees, have evolved over thousands of years to work in harmony with native plants and move pollen among them, helping flowers, vegetables, fruits and herbs grow.
-Many people are surprised to learn that honeybees are not a native species, but they are important to the ecosystem because they are used commercially to produce honey and pollinate crops.
-Africanized bees, which are sometimes referred to as “killer bees,” are another non-native species, but they actually pose a threat to the natural habitat.
+Native bees, such as bumblebees and orchard mason bees, have evolved to work in harmony with native plants and move pollen among them, helping grow flowers, vegetables, fruits, and herbs.
+Many people are surprised to learn that honeybees are not a native species.
+Still, they are essential to the ecosystem because they are used commercially to produce honey and pollinate crops.
+Africanized bees, sometimes referred to as “killer bees,” are another non-native species, but they threaten the natural habitat.
 They will not attack the nests of native bees, but they will aggressively go after the hives of honeybees and destroy their colonies.

 The Decline of Native Bees

-In addition to the threat from Africanized bees, honeybee and native bee species are reducing in numbers for several possible reasons.
+In addition to the threat from Africanized bees, honeybees,s, and native bee species are reducing in numbers for several reasons.
 Loss of habitat and the widespread use of pesticides are thought to be contributors to smaller native bee populations.
-Honeybees are also transported all over the country to pollinate various crops, and their decline may in part be attributed to the parasites and diseases they pick up on their travels, which can spread to native bees as well.
+Honeybees are also transported all over the country to pollinate various crops, and their decline may be partly attributed to the parasites and diseases they pick up on their travels, which can spread to native bees as well.